alicebartlett/tamponclub/_posts/2015-02-04-tampon-club-in-somerset-house.md

 >The Civic Shop showcases the work of a new generation of civic activists and social designers - inventors of new public spaces, new economies and champions of public good in everyday life.

+... and...

 >At the Civic Shop, there are some things that are for sale and some things that are free.
 Any money made goes back into the causes that inspired the products in the first place.
 Most of all though, each of the initiatives showcased here is an invitation to participate.

-##What is in a Tampon Club starter kit
+##What's in a Tampon Club starter kit

 The Tampon Club starter kits contain everything you need to set up a Tampon Club: